Looking for a mining movie to watch? Check out our list of some of the greatest gold-mining films ever made.

 Starring Matthew McConaughey, “Gold” is the too-good-to-be-true story of a massive Indonesian gold mine that wasn’t what it appeared to be.

 Loosely based on the Bre-X mining scandal, “Gold” follows an ambitious prospector and his less-than-honest geologist friend in their discovery of a US$30 billion mine.
 This wild ride takes viewers from the Indonesian jungle to the boardrooms of Wall Street as one man pitches investors and the other brings new definition to the phrase “fool’s gold.”

 After you watch “Gold,” make sure to check out our list of investing tips from the movie.

 A documentary film set in Ghana, “The Money Stone” is a poignant story of dire choices.
 Filmmakers follow two families of artisanal miners living in poverty.
 Each family must decide whether to send their teenage sons into the dangerous “illegal” mines to help provide, or send the boys to school.

 The movie also introduces James Bingo, a former child miner and current field officer for AfriKids.
 Bingo’s firm is a non-governmental organization looking to end child labor across the continent and promote health and education.

 While each boy must decide what is ultimately best for him and his family, the movie is a stark look at the desperation and hope that lie just outside of a gold mine.

 Images courtesy of IMDb.

-Let us know what your favorite gold mining movies in the comments below.
+Let us know about your favorite gold-mining movies in the comments below.
 And don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.